image source: Queens College Libraries

-As a general rule, all Libraries in the United States use one of two systems to classify and organize books and other materials.
-Many public and some college libraries use the Dewey Decimal system.
+Libraries in the United States use one of two systems to classify and organize print books and other physical materials.
+Many public and a few college libraries use the Dewey Decimal system.
 Most College and University libraries use the Library of Congress Classification system.
 Both systems accomplish the same purposes – organizing the books into subject areas.
-They differ in that the Dewey System assigns a number code to each book, while the Library of Congress system assigns a letter and number code.
+The Dewey System assigns a number code to each book, while the Library of Congress system assigns a letter and number code.

 The LC Classification uses the following schedule to arrange books by subject: